As kids grow from grade-schoolers to preteens, there continues to be a wide range

 parents tend to have taller kids.

-Although you may worry if your child isn't as tall as other kids that age, the
+You may worry if your child isn't as tall as other kids that age.
+But the more

-more important question is whether your child is continuing to grow at a normal rate.
+important question is whether your child is continuing to grow at a normal rate.
+If

-If your doctor finds a problem — such as a growth rate that had been normal
+your doctor finds a problem — such as a growth rate that had been normal but

-but has recently slowed — he or she may track your child's measurements carefully
+has recently slowed — he or she may track growth carefully over several months

 If it's found that your child is growing or developing too slowly, the doctor may